US STOCKS-Wall St set for weekly loss as traders cash in

 * Zynga won't pursue real-money gaming, shares tumble

-NEW YORK, July 26 U.S. stocks dipped on Friday, putting the Dow and the S&P 500 on pace for their first negative week in five ahead of a data-packed week and the conclusion of a strong July.
+NEW YORK, July 26 U.S. stocks fell on Friday, putting the Dow and the S&P 500 on track to post their first negative week in five ahead of a busy data week and as a strong July winds down.

-With three trading days left in the month, the Dow and the S&P 500 are set to post their best month since January.
+With three trading days left in the month, the S&P 500 is set to post its best month since January.
 The Nasdaq's advance makes July so far the best month in a year and a half.

+"It's not uncommon for short-term traders to lock a little bit of profits, especially after everyone had a terrible June," said Paul Zemsky, head of asset allocation at ING Investment Management in New York.

+"Coming into the last week of a good month, it's not a crazy idea to take some profits."

-Seven of the 10 S&P 500 industry sectors declined and 21 of the 30 Dow components were also down.
-Drew Nordlicht, managing director and partner at HighTower San Diego in San Diego, pointed to the broad downturn as evidence of profit-taking.
+Nine of the 10 major S&P 500 industry sector indexes fell and 26 of the 30 Dow components were also down.
+Zemsky pointed at the broad decline as an indication of profit-taking.

-"Traders are booking in profits, knowing that next week you're going to have some significant data that could dictate a large move in all asset prices to the upside or downside," he said.

-Expedia ranked among the most active names traded on the Nasdaq.
-Shares of the online travel agency plunged 25.5 percent to $48.41 a day after it reported a quarterly profit far short of market estimates.
+Among the most active names, Expedia shares plunged 24.7 percent to $48.92 a day after the online travel agency reported a quarterly profit far short of market estimates.

-Starbucks gave the biggest boost to the S&P 500 a day after the world's biggest coffee chain reported a bigger-than-expected jump in quarterly profit.
-Shares of the company rose 6.7 percent to $72.76
+Starbucks shares rose 6.9 percent to $72.87 a day after the world's biggest coffee chain reported a bigger-than-expected jump in quarterly profit.

-Halfway through earnings season, 67.6 percent of S&P 500 companies have beaten analysts' expectations - in line with the 67 percent average beat in the last four quarters.
+Halfway through earnings season, 67.6 percent of S&P 500 companies that have reported results have beaten analysts' expectations - in line with the 67 percent average beat in the last four quarters.

-About 56 percent of the companies have beaten revenue expectations, more than the 48 percent of revenue beats in the past four earnings seasons, but below the historical average.
+About 56 percent of the companies have beaten revenue expectations, more than the 48 percent of revenue beats in the past four earnings seasons.

 The S&P 500 is facing resistance at the 1,700 level.

-For the week, the S&P 500 is down about 0.36 percent.
-But the benchmark index is up 5 percent so far in July, its best month since January.
+For the week, the S&P 500 is down about 0.53 percent, its first negative week in five.
+But the benchmark is up 4.8 percent so far in July, its best month since January.

-The Dow is down about 0.26 percent for the week.
-For July, the Dow is up 4 percent.
+The Dow is down about 0.54 percent for the week.
+If that trend holds through the closing bell, this would also be the Dow's first negative week in five.
+For July, the Dow is up 3.7 percent.

 * Investors more confident Trump can build support for growth plan